N28888/Sweatbox-files/README.md

 ---

 ## **Help us improve**

-Report [``Issues``](https://github.com/N28888/Sweatbox-files/issues) or send email to sweatbox@yfanj.ca for let me know if you have your prefered position want me to create or found any problems with files!
+Report [`Issues`](https://github.com/N28888/Sweatbox-files/issues) or send email to sweatbox@yfanj.ca for let me know if you have your prefered position want me to create or found any problems with files!

 ---

 ## **Credits**

 Made by Yifan Jin/1687356
+Aircraft performance data is from [Euroscope-performance-data](https://github.com/vatsimnetwork/euroscope-performance-data)

 ---